Diganta404/Detectify/README.md

    - The model identifies patterns typical of AI-generated audio
    - A final prediction is made based on the detected patterns

-## Security Note

-This application is for demonstration purposes.
-For production use, implement additional security measures and API rate limiting.

 ## Troubleshooting